View of spring with rocky mountains covered with snow in the background

 Water Security Challenge: Water Quality

 The K2C Biosphere Region hosts globally critical biodiversity alongside two of South Africa's strategic water source areas.
-The Nature for Water Facility will be investigating the feasibility of establishing a Catchment Investment Programme (CIP) to ensure investment in, and coherent governance of, NbS to ensure water security and protect and enhance biodiversity.
+Nature for Water will be investigating the feasibility of establishing a Catchment Investment Programme (CIP) to ensure investment in, and coherent governance of, NbS to ensure water security and protect and enhance biodiversity.
 The feasibility study will focus on three demonstration catchments: The Blyde, Klaserie and Sand River catchments.
 The feasibility study will undertake the detailed stakeholder, scientific, and ROI analyses necessary to move toward the design of the CIP, as well as produce an implementation strategy for the priority NbS, alongside a SWOT analysis to guide the subsequent phases of CIP development.
 Lastly, this engagement will produce an overall Business Case targeted at funders and long-term partners/contributors to the CIP.

 USA